mucommander/mucommander/readme.txt

   on the opposite panel.
 - A proper error message is displayed when trying to open Zip files with an unsupported compression method (e.g. IMPLODED or LZMA).
+- When multiple double-clicks were issues on the table, only the first one was taken into account.

 Known issues:
 - Korean translation is not up-to-date.